Tracy Ritchie

 Under the Equality Act 2010 service providers have a duty to make reasonable adjustments to ensure that individuals with disabilities can access their service.
 You can read more about reasonable adjustments to help you to access services on the CAB website.

 Sorry, there are no toilet facilities at the address.
 Assess is a side entrance through a gate to the log cabin.
 If you are a face to face client I will send you a video of the entrance.
-Let me know if your require assistance.
+Let me know if your require assistance or have any special needs.

 Online platforms